wikimedia/operations-dumps-dcat/README.md

 A project aimed at generating a [DCAT-AP](https://joinup.ec.europa.eu/system/files/project/c3/22/18/DCAT-AP_Final_v1.00.html) document for [Wikibase](http://wikiba.se) installations in general and [Wikidata](http://wikidata.org) in particular.

+Takes into account access through:
+* Content negotiation (various formats)
+* MediaWiki api (various formats)
+* JSON dumps (assumes that these are gziped)

 Current result can be found at [lokal-profil / dcat-wikidata.rdf](https://gist.github.com/lokal-profil/8086dc6bf2398d84a311)